jetstreamapp/soql-parser-js/README.md

   fn?: FunctionExp;
   operator: string;
   value: string | number;
+  literalType?: String;
 }

 export interface FunctionExp {
-  text?: string; // Should be formatted like this: Count(Id) name?: string; // not used for compose, will be populated if SOQL is parsed alias?: string;
+  rawValue?: string; // Should be formatted like this: Count(Id) functionName?: string; // not used for compose, will be populated if SOQL is parsed alias?: string;
-  parameter?: string | string[]; // not used for compose, will be populated if SOQL is parsed isAggregateFn?: boolean; // not used for compose, will be populated if SOQL is parsed fn?: FunctionExp; // used for nested functions FORMAT(MIN(CloseDate)) }
+  parameters?: (string | FunctionExp)[]; // not used for compose, will be populated if SOQL is parsed isAggregateFn?: boolean; // not used for compose, will be populated if SOQL is parsed }

 export interface WithDataCategoryClause {